How to Play Scramgram

 The Basics

 - See the letters.
-Each day, you get a set of scrambled letters (usually 7).
+Each day, you get a set of scrambled letters.
 These are the same letters everyone gets worldwide.

 - Find words.
-Type or tap to spell four-letter words using the available letters.
+Tap letters to spell four-letter words.
 Each letter can only be used once per word.

 How Puzzles Work

-Each day's puzzle gives you a set of scrambled letters and 30 seconds to find as many four-letter words as you can.
+Each day's puzzle gives you a set of scrambled letters and a 30-second survival timer.
 Puzzles vary in difficulty — some days you'll have fewer letters with a handful of possible words, other days you'll have more letters with dozens of possibilities.
 Difficulty shifts throughout the week to keep things fresh.

 Don't worry about finding every word — even getting a few is an achievement.
 The fun is in the daily challenge and comparing scores with friends.